 Structures to allow close observation and photography of birds as they visit an array of bird feeders.

 An enclosed butterfly garden to provide up close encounters with butterflies.

-A shopping village built to resemble an Appalachian frontier fort.
+A Culture and Arts Trading Post built to resemble an Appalachian frontier fort.

 A tram system to comfortably move visitors over a 3 ¼ mile trail across Boone’s Ridge.